Verizon Fios Phone Review: Bundles and Prices

 ---|---|---|---|

-Data as of 5/7/20.
+Data is as of time of post.
 Offers and availability may vary by location and are subject to change.

 Verizon Wireless has plans for families, singles, and just about any configuration in between.
 The unlimited data plans aren’t the cheapest around, but Verizon’s coverage and performance are probably worth the extra bucks if you’re a heavy mobile user (or family of mobile users).